 Community Coordinating Activities Team (CCAT)

 "Community Policing" describes a partnership between the Police Department and the residents of Redwood City.
 We work to gather to prevent crime and solve neighborhood problems.
-Community policing is at the heart of the City’s official approach to public safety, as outlined Community policing goes beyond traditional policing to build a cooperative and mutually beneficial relationship between the police and the community.
+Community policing is at the heart of the City’s official approach to public safety, as community policing goes beyond traditional policing to build a cooperative and mutually beneficial relationship between the police and the community.

 Some of the duties undertaken by CCAT staff include: